1. Home/

 • Integration of specific security requirements for modern technologies such as cloud services.

-🎯 Strategic Innovation Goals and Governance:
+🎯 Strategic Innovation Objectives and Governance:

 • Establishment of a dedicated Innovation Framework with clear definitions and responsibilities.